 Solar energy has gained momentum across the United States, but it is still inaccessible to a large portion of the population.
-Community solar allows those who face significant barriers to owning rooftop solar, such as low-income communities, renters, and businesses, to reap the benefits of solar power.
+Community solar provides those who face significant barriers to owning rooftop solar, such as low-income communities, renters, and businesses, to reap the benefits of solar power.
 When subscribed to a community solar project, the local shared solar farm feeds energy into the local electricity grid.
 Community solar subscribers continue to receive power from their utility provider along with a credit on their utility bill that is based on the energy generated from the solar farm.
 Over 40 states have at least one community solar project.
+Community solar makes way for affordable, locally generated, clean energy without panel installation or costly fees.
 Community solar makes way for affordable, locally generated, clean energy without panel installation or costly fees.

 Key Point 1